Dusky-green oropendola

 The dusky-green oropendola (Psarocolius atrovirens) is a species of bird in the family Icteridae (New World blackbirds).
 It is found on the eastern slope of the Andes in Bolivia and Peru.
 Its natural habitats are subtropical or tropical moist montane forests and heavily degraded former forest.

 Description

 The male dusky-green oropendola grows to a length of about 42 cm and the female of about 33 cm.
 The sexes are similar in morphology, the plumage being mainly dark brownish-green or blackish-green, with a rufous-brown rump and crissum (the undertail coverts surrounding the cloaca).
-The beak is greenish-white, there may be a few yellow feathers on the head, and the iris is brown or blue, the latter colour perhaps being in older birds.
+The beak is greenish-white, there may be a few yellow feathers on the head, and the iris is brown or blue, the latter colour perhaps appearing in older birds.
 The russet-backed oropendola (Psarocolius angustifrons), which partly shares the same range, has more rufous upper parts, a yellow forehead and olive-green head which contrasts with its back and wings.